quadrans/qdckey/README.md

   --private_key_qr=key.png
 ```

-Project based on a form of [ethkey](https://github.com/owahlen/ethkey)
+Project based on a form of [ethkey](https://github.com/owahlen/ethkey) for Ethereum blockchain